-At the same time, students can use the Internet as part of their own research and homework – access to free databases and sites does create the risk of students over relying on sites like Wikipedia, but also means that anyone wanting to widen their knowledge of a subject can do so with little effort.
-Free and paid smartphone and tablet apps have also made it much easier for students to revise and organise their studies.
+At the same time, students can use the Internet as part of their own research and homework – access to free databases and sites does create the risk of students over-relying on sites like Wikipedia, but also means that anyone wanting to widen their knowledge of a subject can do so with little effort.
+Free and paid smartphone and tablet apps have also made it much easier for students to revise and organize their studies.

-The Internet era has gradually changed how schools teach ICT, with the emphasis having shifted in recent years towards more technical Computer Science and programming courses in the UK; these changes have moved ICT away from Powerpoints and charts towards encouraging students to work with microcomputers like the Raspberry Pi and Arduinos, while also gaining programming skills as a way to boost their future employable skills.
+The Internet era has gradually changed how schools teach ICT, with the emphasis has shifted in recent years towards more technical Computer Science and programming courses in the UK; these changes have moved ICT away from Powerpoints and charts towards encouraging students to work with microcomputers like the Raspberry Pi and Arduino, while also gaining programming skills as a way to boost their future employable skills.

-Other changes have included the expansion of distance learning and free universities, with projects like iTunes University and Open University modules meaning that students without access to full time education can still expand their learning.
-At the same time, online only courses such as Udacity, and accredited courses from universities lie Stanford in the United States have increased the number of people who have been able to improve their education.
+Other changes have included the expansion of distance learning and free universities, with projects like iTunes University and Open University modules meaning that students without access to full-time education can still expand their learning.
+At the same time, online-only courses such as Udacity, and accredited courses from universities like Stanford in the United States have increased the number of people who have been able to improve their education.